jingwenhuang96/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/cloudwatch.md

     - Internal monitoring of API calls being made
     - Audit changes to AWS Resources by your users

+### CloudWatch Agent
+- By installing the CW agent on your EC2 instances, you can collect OS metrics and send them to CW.
+- Demo
+  - Launch an EC2 instance: attach an IAM role with permissions to send CW agent metrics to CW
+     - Role: CloudWatchAgentServerPolicy - permission to send metrics to CW
+  - Install CW Agent: Configure the agent to send OS metrics and logs to CW
+     - run cmd to install, configure, configuration validations, restart
+  - View Metrics in CW: we should be able to see the EC2 default metrics and well as the metrics and logs send by the CW Agent.

 ### CloudWatch Metrics
 - CloudWatch provides metrics for every services in AWS
 - **Metric** is a variable to monitor (CPUUtilization, NetworkIn...)